Zach McKinstry Preview, Player Props: Tigers vs. Cubs

 Zach McKinstry At The Plate

-- McKinstry has 17 doubles, two triples, seven home runs and 33 walks while hitting .235.
+- McKinstry is batting .238 with 17 doubles, two triples, seven home runs and 34 walks.

-- He has gone deep in seven games this season (6.1%), leaving the park in 1.8% of his plate appearances.
+- McKinstry is batting .250 during his last outings and is on a four-game hitting streak.

+- McKinstry has picked up a hit in 70 of 116 games this year, with multiple hits 15 times.

+- In 6.0% of his games this season, he has homered, and 1.7% of his trips to the plate.

-- In 17.5% of his games this season, McKinstry has had at least one RBI.
-He's picked up more than one in 5.3% and driven in three or more of his team's runs in one contest.
+- In 19.0% of his games this year, McKinstry has had at least one RBI.
+He's picked up more than one in 5.2% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.